Editor’s note: This guide was updated for accuracy and modern best practices in 2023.

 These shoppers are already sold and ready to buy.
 They are most likely searching for your brand, your store’s hours, address, etc. Make sure all that information is easily available and that your conversion pages are optimized for their use.

 Content strategy for eCommerce is about more than optimizing your product and category pages.
-The best eCommerce stores leverage the power of their blogs, social media, images and video streams to get more eyes on their products and increase conversions.
+The best eCommerce stores leverage the power of their blogs, social media, images, and videos to get more eyes on their products and increase conversions.

 - Contests and sweepstakes